MS-13

 Many MS-13 members were deported to El Salvador after the end of the Salvadoran Civil War in 1992, or upon being arrested, facilitating the spread of the gang to Central America.
-The gang is currently active in many parts of the continental United States, Canada, Mexico, and Central America.
-Most members are Central American, Salvadorans in particular.
+The gang is active in many parts of the continental United States, Canada, Mexico, and Central America.
+Most members are Central American—Salvadorans in particular.

 As an international gang, its history is closely tied to United States–El Salvador relations.
 In 2018, the gang's US membership of up to 10,000 accounted for less than 1% of the 1.4 million gang members in the United States, and a similar share of gang murders.
-The gang is often referenced by the United States' Republican Party to advocate for stricter immigration policies.
+On January 20, 2025, President Donald Trump signed an executive order initiating the process to designate various drug cartels and transnational gangs, including MS-13, as Foreign Terrorist Organizations (FTOs).
+The order was officially enacted on February 20, 2025, making such groups officially terrorist organizations.